 The respondents are a 51-year-old man from Syria and his 11-year-old son.
 The respondents were traveling in a group of 10 people, all of whom were Syrian.
 The group consisted of only men, one of the men is very sick with kidney disease.

 After walking for one hour, the group had to stop because the young boy was sick.
 They were resting and taking medicine in the forest close to Elhovo when they were apprehended by 2 Bulgarian officers.
 The officers wore green shirts with a Bulgarian flag logo as well as the word police written across the back.
-The respondents identified the uniform as the same as in the image below:

 The officers searched the group and confiscated phones, money, cigarettes, and medicine.
-The older man told the officers that his son had a fever and the man with kidney disease also asked for his medicine to be returned but the officers ignored them both.
+The older man told the officers that his son had a fever and the man with kidney disease also asked for his medicine to be returned, but the officers ignored them both.
 The group requested asylum and said they were hungry and thirsty and wanted to go to the Harmanli camp.

 After reaching the car the group had to wait for another 30 minutes in the rain.
 After this time another car with 2 more officers in the same uniform as the other officers arrived in a blue car.

-The officers asked the group what their religion was.
+The officers reportedly asked the group what their religion was.
 After finding a copy of the Qu’ran in the back pocket of the respondent’s son one officer said ‘if you Muslim you don’t have to come here; you terrorist don’t come here.’

 The officers loaded the group into the back of the car.
 The trunk of the car was around 2m x 1m in size and the overcrowding in the back caused difficulty breathing.
 The respondent’s son was crying and was sick at this point.
 The car drove for around 1 hour on an unpaved road.
 The driving was fast and reckless and those in the back collided with each other.
 At some point, the respondent described that his son collided with another man’s head when the driver drifted abruptly to make a turn.
 The group could not see out of the trunk and everything was locked.